ParalaxRus/FileManager/README.md

 5) Generated debian package should be located in the 'home' folder

-Build and test with cmake:
+Build and test repo with cmake (if need be):
 a) use git to checkout FileManger repo to your local machine
 b) on your local machine within the repo typo
 mkdir build